-Lynn Yaeger is one of my favorite fashion writers and it was such a pleasure to interview her 2 years ago.
-Here’s a replay of the interview.
+Lynn Yaeger is one of my favorite fashion writers and it was such a pleasure to interview her.
+Here’s a replay of our conversation.

 Interview With Lynn Yaeger